Frequently Asked Questions

 Core Implementation Requirements

-This updated regex validates numbers in the E.164 format, ensuring consistency with international standards.
+This updated regex validates numbers in the E.164 format, ensuring consistency with ITU-T E.164 standards.

 System Architecture Considerations

-The USVI utilizes the 340 area code as part of the NANP.
+The USVI utilizes the 340 area code as part of the NANP, assigned with an in-service date of June 1, 1997.
 This is essential information for developers handling USVI phone numbers.

 Best Practices for Implementation